 - NHS Funded ophthalmic care

-- The 4 Countries of the UK (England, Scotland, Wales and Northern Ireland)
+- The four countries of the UK (England, Scotland, Wales and Northern Ireland)

 - Greatest focus on the most common eye conditions (cataracts, age-related macular degeneration, glaucoma and diabetic retinopathy)